 Looking south on Crenshaw in 2015.
 Photo: Google Maps.

 A 2019 shot that appeared on the Gardena Cinema Facebook page.
-Also see another 2019 shot from the Facebook page.
+Also see a 2019 "Abominable" shot from the Facebook page.

 The Gardena in the Movies:

-Eddie Murphy, playing Rudy Ray Moore, checks out the theatre in Craig Brewer's "Dolemite Is My Name" (Netflix, 2019).
-He's made a film called "Dolemite" but can't get a distributor.
+A shot from the film.
+Eddie Murphy plays Rudy Ray Moore, out looking for a house to run his 1975 film "Dolemite" because he can't get a distributor.
 While doing PR for a club date in Indianapolis a DJ in town (Chris Rock) says he knows the owner of a theatre.

 He does a deal for a midnight show at the "Uptown Cinema" and when checking out the theatre asks the owner "When do I get my money?" and learns what a four-wall deal is all about.
 When asked if he can get a share of the popcorn revenue he's told "No, that's mine."
 We see more of the auditorium and, later, lobby and exterior views.
 See the Historic L.A.
 Theatres in Movies post for lots of shots of the Orpheum Theatre from the film.